Tips, tricks, and troubleshooting

 Green, rainbow-blocked, or otherwise glitchy frames in VirtualDub

 Frankly, my education in the field of video compression is insufficient to properly identify the cause of this one, but one SimpleSlug user has reported to me that setting VirtualDub to Video->Full processing mode and turning on "Preserve empty frames" solves this.
-I can't say why that works, but if you find yourself facing the problem, I'd suggest trying this.
-If it doesn't work, try disabling multi-threading (delete, or comment out, the SetMTmode line in your script).
-Things will run much more slowly, but you've got to do what you've got to do, and turning off MT is a good general purpose problem solver.
+I can't say why that works, but if you find yourself facing the problem, I'd suggest trying it.